 In Power BI, the CONCATENATE function is used to join two text strings into one.
 So, if you’ve done any of that work, you’ll know exactly what I mean.
 You can just use a simple ampersand (&) to join two certain text values.
 But the COMBINEVALUES function is a better way to write it.

 I’ll work through a few examples here so you can see how you can integrate it into your Power BI and DAX formulas.
-You can combine values using DAX in a number of ways.
+You can combine or concatenate values using DAX in a number of ways.
 For this tutorial I’ve done it in three ways – I used COMBINEVALUES in a calculated column, a calculator table, and I’ve also used it in a measure table.

 Combine Values in Columns Inside Date Table